-Shari Thurow – Shari was the first woman – person – who made people think about “search engine friendly websites,” and has been designing sites since 1995.
-Today, she’s a frequent speaker at industry conferences (in fact, I had the pleasure of speaking with her during SMX West in March) and a regular contributor to Search Engine Land.
+Shari Thurow – Shari was the first person who made people think about “search engine friendly websites,” and has been designing sites since 1995.
+Today, she’s a frequent speaker at industry conferences and a regular contributor to Search Engine Land.
 Shari has been featured in many publications, including the New York Times, USA Today, Wired, and PC World.
-Her search-usability site, Omni Marketing Interactive, offers fantastic resources.
+Her search usability site, Omni Marketing Interactive, offers fantastic resources.
 Shari is the author of Search Engine Visibility and co-author of Where Search Meets Web Usability.
-Follow Shari at @sharithurow (protected account).
+Follow Shari at @sharithurow.

 Dana Todd – Known for her creative hair color (currently a brilliant jewel tone purple), Dana has over 17 years experience in digital marketing and is appreciated for her intelligent, no-nonsense speaking style.
 She’s also a past chairwoman for SEMPO after serving on their board.
-Today, she’s Senior V.P. of Marketing and New Business and V.P. of Perfomance Innovation at Performics, and a sought-after industry speaker.
 Dana has been featured in the Wall Street Journal, Business Week, and The Street.
 She’s currently CEO of Balodana.
 Follow Dana at @danatodd.

 Amanda Watlington – Amanda is one super-smart woman.
 Her impressive resume includes working with 3m, Sharp Electronics, Mercedes Benz and Washington Mutual.
 She’s also a prolific writer, and has authored scads of articles and two books including Business Blogs: A Practical Guide (co-authored with Bill Ives.)
 Her site, Searching for Profit, says it all – she’s helping companies build long-term profitable relationships with their clients.
 Follow Amanda at @amandaw.

 Jill Whalen – Jill and I started our SEO conference journey together and we were business partners for quite a few years (who remembers the RankWrite newsletter?)
-Today, Jill is the CEO of High Rankings and has been in SEO since 1995.
-She is a prolific writer and contributes regularly to Search Engine Land and Talent Zoo.
-She also runs the High Rankings Newsletter, which has about five million followers (OK, not five million – but she has a lot!)
-Follow Jill at @jillwhalen.
+Jill was the CEO of High Rankings and started her SEO journey 1995.
+Today, she’s on a new journey and is owner of the site What Did You Do With Jill?